Part 21: Setting up Google Analytics & Google Search Console

 Then go back to Google Search console and click verify.
 Your site is now on the Google Search Console and you should get a message like the one shown below.

-Google has produced some very helpful videos within this programme and they are worth watching so as you get to fully understand how useful the information provided can be.
+Google has produced some very helpful videos within this program and they are worth watching so as you get to fully understand how useful the information provided can be.

 Learning Anayltics & the Search Console